Labri/decoupage_stl/README.md

-# Découpage fichier STL - Python
+# Cutting of STL file - Python
-* projet ENSIMAG première année - Découpage de fichier stl - Python
+* First year ENSIMAG project - Cutting of STL file - Python

-## Utilisation :
+## Usage :
-en ligne de commande dans le répertoire approprié :
+in your terminal, in the adapted folder :
-*python3 projet1.py {fichier stl} {nombre de tranche pour le découpage}
+*python3 projet1.py {stl file} {number of slices for your cutting}

- * Oberver les fichiers svg créé dans le répertoir correspondant aux différentes coupes du fichier STL.
+ * You can now have a loot at the svg files created, corresponding to the slices of the STL file.

- Développé par Stenzel Cackowski et César Dumas.
+ Developed by Stenzel Cackowski and César Dumas.